Washington Whitetail Hunting

 Physical Condition

-Physical condition is not that important
+Your physical condition is not too important

-when hunting in blinds on the ranches or if hunting the easier areas in the mountains.
+when hunting in the blinds on the private lands or if you are hunting some of the easier

 Temperature & Weather